demisomi/pos-inventory-system/README.md

 ## 📞 Support

 For issues or questions:
-- Create an issue in the GitHub repository
+🐛 Bugs: Create an issue in the GitHub repository
+💬 Questions: Ask in the team communication channel
-- Contact the Project Manager: [kene.obiekwe@pau.edu.ng]
+📧 Contact the Project Manager: [kene.obiekwe@pau.edu.ng]

 ---